Safeguarding Your Luxury Brand Image During Strategic Retrenchment

 If done with focus, retrenchment can strengthen the luxury brand image.
 It shows that scarcity and refinement remain part of the brand’s lasting appeal.
 The goal is to shift the narrative from “struggling” to “strategically refocusing.”

-The Challenge: Why Consumer Perception of a Luxury Brand Image Changes During Retrenchment
+Why Consumer Perception of a Luxury Brand Image Changes During Retrenchment

 Retrenchment helps a business recover, but for makers of luxury goods, it carries a big risk.
 Customers buy luxury for aspiration, status, and trust in quality.
 Sudden cuts can make a brand appear unstable or cheaper, damaging the luxury brand image.